The Sinking of the R.M.S. Leinster

 WILLIAMS, Griffith

 His youngest son, Hugh Griffith, died in 1911 at the age of one.
 His eldest son, Owen Richard, enlisted with the South Wales Borderers in April 1917 and served in France.
-In the 1918 Crew List, Griffith Williams was named as a ‘Greaser’, a promotion to the engine room.
+In the 1918 Crew List Griffith Williams was named as a ‘Greaser’, a promotion to the engine room.
 That was his role on the 10th of October when he was on duty on RMS Leinster.
-He did not survive the sinking but his body was recovered and returned to Holyhead on the SS Rostrevor on the following Monday.
-He was buried in Maeshyfryd cemetery beside his young son Hugh.
-His wife, Margaret, died in 1947.
+He did not survive the sinking but his body was recovered and returned to Holyhead on the SS Rostrevor on the Monday.
+He was buried in Maeshyfryd cemetery beside his young son Hugh and his wife Margaret, who died in 1947.
 He received the Mercantile Marine Medal and the British War Medal and his name is recorded on the War Memorial in Holyhead.
+His pocket watch was donated to the Holyhead Maritime Museum.

 line